fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ## Assessment

 Students will compile a digital portfolio to evidence the learning that takes place during these projects.
+This portfolio is the documentation of your assignments and experiments throughout the course.

-There are two types of assessment you need to be aware of – Formative and Summative
+There are two types of assessment you need to be aware of – formative and summative

 **Formative Assessment**: takes place throughout the module through discussion and feedback from peers and your tutor on your work-in-progress.
 It does not contribute to the final mark of the module but instead supports the development of learning and prepares for summative assessment.
 Formative assessment will help you to identify what is good in your work and how to improve your work.
 Formative assessment is typically but not exclusively linked to the learning outcomes of the module.